INFLUENZA CLINICS - BOOK YOUR APPOINTMENT NOW

 We wish them all every success for the future and in their new and exciting ventures.
 They have all been a pleasure to work with and an asset to our Practice.

-Angela Clarke will be joining us a secretary on 30th July.
-She brings some excellent skills with her and we feel sure she will form an integral part of our team.
+Sarah Rowles will be joining us as a Patient Co-ordinator on 30th July and Angela Clarke will be joining us a Medical Secretary on 1st August.
+They both bring some excellent skills with them and we feel sure they will form an integral part of our team.

 Patients between the ages of 55 - 59 are now being invited to attend for Extended Scope Bowel Screening.
 This is in addition to the existing test for 60 - 74 year olds, where patients send 3 x stool samples, after receiving a kit through the post.